-- Leiomyosarcomas, which look similar to smooth, involuntary muscles found in the:
+- Leiomyosarcomas, which look like smooth muscles found in the:

 - Wall of the digestive tract

 - Walls of blood vessels

-- Rhabdomyosarcomas, which look similar to the muscles on the bones.
-They are usually seen in children.
-They can develop in adults, but this is rare.
+- Rhabdomyosarcomas, which look like the muscles on bones.
+They usually develop more in children than adults.

-- Malignant fibrous histiocytomas and undifferentiated pleomorphic sarcoma, which do not look like any normal tissues.
+- Malignant fibrous histiocytomas and undifferentiated pleomorphic sarcoma, which don’t look like any normal tissues.

-- Synovial sarcomas, which do not look like normal tissues.
-They can develop anywhere in the body and are most common in adolescents and young adults.
+- Synovial sarcomas, which don’t look like normal tissues.
+You can get them anywhere in the body and they’re most common in adolescents and young adults.

 Common Sites for Soft Tissue Sarcomas

-Soft tissue sarcomas can develop almost anywhere in the body.
-About half of them develop in the limbs, usually in the thigh.
+You can get soft tissue sarcomas almost anywhere in your body, but most sarcomas develop in limbs, usually in the thigh.
 Others can develop in the pelvis, trunk, or retroperitoneum, which is the space in your abdomen (belly) behind your abdominal lining.Back to top

 Signs and Symptoms